senli1073/SeisT/README.md

       --batch-size 500
   ```

-  There are also many other custom arguments, see `main.py` for more details.
+  There are also a variety of other custom arguments which are not mentioned above.
+Use the command `python main.py --help` to see more details.

 ### Fine-tuning